A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Abstract

 \section{Abstract}

-The derivatives of differential equation solutions are commonly used as model diagnostics and as part of parameter estimation routines.
-In this manuscript we investigate an implementation of Discrete local Sensitivity Analysis via Automatic Differentiation (DSAAD).
-A non-stiff Lotka-Volterra model, a discretization of the two dimensional ($N \times N$) Brusselator stiff reaction-diffusion PDE, a stiff non-linear air pollution and a non-stiff pharmacokinetic/pharmacodynamic (PK/PD) model were used as prototype models for this investigation.
-Our benchmarks show that on sufficiently small (<100 parameters) stiff and non-stiff systems of ODEs, forward-mode DSAAD is more efficient than both reverse-mode DSAAD and continuous forward/adjoint sensitivity analysis.
-The scalability of continuous adjoint methods is shown to result in better efficiency for larger ODE systems such as PDE discretizations.
-In addition to testing efficiency, results on test equations demonstrate the applicability of DSAAD to differential-algebraic equations, delay differential equations, and hybrid differential equation systems where the event timing and effects are dependent on model parameters.
-Together, these results show that language-level automatic differentiation is an efficient method for calculating local sensitivities of a wide range of differential equation models.
+Derivatives of differential equation solutions are commonly for parameter estimation, fitting neural differential equations, and as model diagnostics.
+However, with a litany of choices and a Cartesian product of potential methods, it can be difficult for practitioners to understand which method is likely to be the most effective on their particular application.
+In this manuscript we investigate the performance characteristics of Discrete Local Sensitivity Analysis implemented via Automatic Differentiation (DSAAD) against continuous adjoint sensitivity analysis.
+Non-stiff and stiff biological and pharmacometric models, including a PDE discretization, are used to quantify the performance of sensitivity analysis methods.
+Our benchmarks show that on small stiff and non-stiff systems of ODEs (approximately $<100$ parameters+ODEs), forward-mode DSAAD is more efficient than both reverse-mode and continuous forward/adjoint sensitivity analysis.
+The scalability of continuous adjoint methods is shown to be more efficient than discrete adjoints and forward methods after crossing this size range.
+These comparative studies demonstrate a trade-off between memory usage and performance in the continuous adjoint methods that should be considered when choosing the technique, while numerically unstable backsolve techniques from the machine learning literature are demonstrated as unsuitable for most scientific models.
+The performance of adjoint methods is shown to be heavily tied to the reverse-mode AD method used for the vector-Jacobian product calculations, with tape-based AD methods shown to be 2 orders of magnitude slower on nonlinear partial differential equations than static AD techniques.
+In addition, these results demonstrate the out-of-the-box applicability of DSAAD to differential-algebraic equations, delay differential equations, and hybrid differential equation systems where the event timing and effects are dependent on model parameters, showcasing an ease of implementation advantage for DSAAD approaches.
+Together, these benchmarks provide a guide to help practitioners to quickly identify the best mixture of continuous sensitivities and automatic differentiation for their applications.